-For each URL in a test, we report what status codes the tested server has responded with, and for each of those status codes, we report the max, min and average reponse time, and the number of times we have seen that particular status code.
+For each URL in a test, Load Impact reports what status codes the tested server has responded with.
+For each of those status codes, the max, min, and average response time, and the count of each response with that particular status code per URL.

-On the test results page, there is an expandable section labeled “URLs” where you see a list of every URL included in the test, and some statistics about the URL.
+On the test results page, there is an tab “URLs” where you see a list of every URL included in the test, and some statistics about the URL.
 This is how it looks:

 More about results metrics

 Response times, and other metrics, are measured continually throughout the test, in 3-second intervals.
 The load generator will record HTTP transaction times for each individual URL and every 3 seconds it reports the maximum, minimum and average transaction time seen for that URL during the most recent 3-second interval.

 Currently these metrics are stored once every 3 seconds during a test, and can be graphed:

 |Maximum transaction time||Highest transaction time seen during 3-second sample period||URL, HTTP response code, load zone, user scenario|

 |Minimum transaction time||Lowest transaction time seen during 3-second sample period||URL, HTTP response code, load zone, user scenario|

 |Average transaction time||Average transaction time seen during 3-second sample period||URL, HTTP response code, load zone, user scenario|

 |Number of transactions||Number of transactions seen during 3-second sample period||URL, HTTP response code, load zone, user scenario|